Texas Flood Tour

 The Texas Flood World Tour was a concert tour in North America and Western Europe, undertaken by American blues rock band Stevie Ray Vaughan and Double Trouble in 1983 and 1984.
 The band had released their debut album, Texas Flood, a week before the tour began.

 The first leg of the tour took the band through the United States and Canada, and then on to Europe where they toured for two weeks.
 They then returned to North America where, during a leg that lasted more than three months, Vaughan and Double Trouble opened for Men at Work and The Moody Blues.
 The tour concluded in the Mid-Atlantic.
 The band returned to the studio in January 1984.
 The tour resumed the following month.
 The final leg incorporated return stops to several cities, and a visit to Hawaii, before the band returned home in late February.

 The tour provided the band with widespread exposure and was a commercial success.
-Vaughn continued to tour in the ensuing seven years before his death in a helicopter crash in August 1990.
+Vaughan continued to tour in the ensuing seven years before his death in a helicopter crash in August 1990.